The Community College of Denver Foundation Nineteen Sixty-Seven Legacy Society

 By naming the CCD Foundation in a will, living trust, or as a beneficiary, the donor will be protected against an uncertain future.
 Should these assets ever be needed, they are always available.
 If not, the gift will come to CCD exactly as desired.

-For more information, please contact Leah Goss.
+For more information, please contact Shelley Banker.
 All inquiries are held in confidence and there is never an expectation or obligation to complete any gift.

 The IRS provides important tax incentives to encourage support for charitable organizations.
 To qualify for any given tax benefit, a gift typically must be irrevocable.
 Stated another way, a gift must be complete and not one a donor could ‘reclaim’ in any way.